 Do adhesive bandages contain latex?

-Yes and no. Some manufactures use latex as part of their adhesive material.
+Yes and no. Some manufacturers use latex as part of their adhesive material.
 Some even use latex to seal the bandage inside the wrapper.
 Generally speaking, if you see a white residue on your skin, there is latex contained in the adhesive.
-Currently, most modern bandages are latex free and use ingredients like acrylic in their new adhesives.
+Currently, most modern bandages are latex-free and use ingredients like acrylic in their new adhesives.
 The sticky part of the bandage looks clear.
 Most manufacturers are clearly labeling their adhesive bandage dressings so consumers are aware of the potential hazard.
-As a rule, latex sensitive users should always read the product description or packaging to determine if the product is latex free.
+As a rule, latex-sensitive users should always read the product description or packaging to determine if the product is latex-free.

 MFASCO Bandaging & Applications to Treat Injuries

 Just about everyone has experience with bandages, which speaks volumes about their usefulness.
 If you’ve ever wanted a bandage but didn’t have one (or had the wrong kind), you know how much convenience they provide.
 It only takes a few moments to learn about and order the best type of bandage for you.
 Then you can quickly return to not worrying about it again.
 It’s a lot like having a bandage when you need it--a little preparation goes a long way.

 Adhesive Bandages & Dressings:

 Bandaid Size Chart